-Be very careful about donating money to organizations that use donations to fund animal rights agendas or their own pockets.
-Check out your local shelter or animal rescue and make sure your Charitable Contribution is used to benefit dogs.
+Be careful when donating money to organizations that use that money to fund animal rights agendas or their own pockets.
+Check your local shelter or animal rescue and make sure your Charity is used to benefit dogs.

 Be Careful How You Donate

 Last year's charitable offering to the Humane Society of the United States, given in the name of my dog-loving younger brother, left me feeling less than charitable.

 I've been donating to various charities in lieu of family Christmas gifts for years.
 For my brother, the restaurant owner, I give to food shelves.
 For my mother, who used to run a day care center, I contribute to child-centered philanthropies.
 For my father, a wholesaler of Southern pine lumber, I donate to charities that build houses.

 Since then, I've been overwhelmed with monthly solicitation letters, often stuffed with "gifts" of stationery, mailing labels and personalized note paper.
 In the past month, I've received two boxes of holiday cards, sheets of "one-of-a-kind" wrapping paper, a glossy magazine (exhorting, "Don't let this be your last issue!"), shiny gold stickers and another set of mailing labels and note paper.

 I sent multiple letters asking them to stop the mailings.
 I nearly blew a jugular when I got a phone solicitation.
 Nothing stemmed the onslaught.